How to Throw a Squatted Dance Party – Anonymous (2018)

 Excerpts from a Native Women’s Liberation Front Newsletter (1970)

-1946-1989, Blockade/Barricade, Capitalism, Date, Defining the Enemy, Disruptive Spaces, Indigenous, Occupation, Subjectives of Refusal, Subjects Redefined, Tactics of Disruption, The 'Natural World'
+1946-1989, Blockade/Barricade, Date, Defining the Enemy, Disruptive Spaces, Imperialism, Indigenous, Occupation, Privatization, Self Institution, Subjectives of Refusal, Tactics of Disruption, The 'Natural World'

 These excerpts come from a Native Women’s Liberation Front newsletter published in 1970.
 Four different cases of direct action land struggles waged by various Native American groups are described, including the occupation of Fort Lawson military base, Stanley Island, Alcatraz Island, and the southern tip of land previously belonging to the Pit River Indians.
 In each of these cases, Native American activists are seeking to reclaim the land that belongs to them and are calling on readers to join them in their fight.